vishalvsparrow/Sample_SQL/README.md

 # Sample_SQL queries that I use at Hair & Compounds, stripped of customer details for privacy purposes
-## The notebook was exported from Mode Analytics, check out [a link](https://modeanalytics.com), I love their platform!
+## The notebook was exported from Mode Analytics, check out [their website](https://modeanalytics.com), I love their platform!